-Figure 13.
+Figure 18.
 Prototype Application with Dynamic Colors.

 We encountered a few critical limitations with our application and components.
-The Particle Photon, which we hoped would be simple to code and modify, was unable to connect to the certificate-based authentication of the WPI wifi.
-Because the photon had to be coded over wifi, the access issue with the WPI authentication program meant that all coding needed to be done on private internet.
+The Particle Photon, which we hoped would be simple to code and modify, was unable to connect to the certificate-based authentication of the university's Wi-Fi.
+Because the photon had to be coded over Wi-Fi, the access issue with the university's authentication program meant that all testing while running the Particle Photon's programs needed to be done on home internet networks.
 Furthermore, the Photon lacked Bluetooth capability, a much easier way to transmit data, especially in areas with no local internet.
-Cellular data could circumvent this with the API but at a lower efficiency rate.
+We attempted to connect the Photon to mobile cellular data, but the success was finicky and offered a significantly lower efficiency rate.
 The force-position sensors presented yet another limitation.
 These sensors are not designed to handle much more than a touch, presenting a severe drawback to measuring large amounts of force.

-However, force-position sensors added the crucial element of identifying impact location, for which function they still performed well.
+However, force-position sensors added the crucial element of identifying impact location, for which function they performed well.